 Additionally, the company continuously monitors business and operations risks through an efficient risk management system.
 All Key functions and divisions are independently responsible to monitor risks associated within their respective areas of operations such as production, insurance, legal and other issues like health, safety and environment.

-Your company is successfully running on SAP Business solution as accounting software.
-Different modules of SAP like FI(Finance), MM(Material Management,), SD (Sales & Distribution), PS (Project System), QC (Quality Control), and HR (Human Resource).
-Company is been proactive in adopting best business practice.
+Your company have successfully implemented SAP Business solution as accounting software.
+Company installed different modules of SAP like FI(Finance), MM(Material Management,), SD (Sales & Distribution), PS (Project System), QC (Quality Control), and HR (Human Resource).
 Further company continued to be certified under ISO: 9001:2008 by International Organization for Standardization.
 The Quality Management System in the Company is well defined and is well in place.
 This will enable your company to meet the challenges related with Information systems, Controls, Planning and Quality.

 Statement made in the management discussion and analysis report as regards the expectations or predictions are forward looking statements within the meaning of applicable Laws and Regulations.
 Actual performance may deviate from the explicit or implicit expectations.

-J. MATERIAL DEVELOPMENTS IN HUMAN RESOURCES/ INDUSTRIAL RELATIONS FRONT, INCLUDING NUMBER OF PEOPLE EMPLOYED
+I. MATERIAL DEVELOPMENTS IN HUMAN RESOURCES/ INDUSTRIAL RELATIONS FRONT, INCLUDING NUMBER OF PEOPLE EMPLOYED.